keerthi-satti/study_planner/README.md

 - CSV file handling

 ## How It Works
-1. User enters study data in Google Sheets
+- Study data is entered in Google Sheets
-2. Data is downloaded as CSV
+- The data is downloaded as a CSV file
-3. Python script processes the data
+- A Python script processes the data
-4. Output CSV is generated and uploaded back to Google Sheets
+- Daily study hours are calculated
+- The output is imported back into the same Google Sheet

-## Learning Outcome
+## Key Learnings
-- Practiced Python file handling
+- Python file handling
-- Applied basic programming logic
+- Loops and conditional logic
-- Worked with spreadsheet-based data
+- Batch-based data processing

+## Author
+Keerthi Satti